Cecil Heftel: Political career

 Upon returning to his business in Honolulu, Heftel decided to run for political office.

 In 1970, Heftel was the Democratic nominee for U.S. Senate, but lost narrowly to incumbent Republican Hiram Fong.
 He became a delegate to the 1972 Hawai'i State Democratic Convention.
 There, he was elected in caucus to become a delegate to the Democratic National Convention.

 In 1976, Heftel was elected to Congress from the First District and was reelected four more times.
 While in office, Heftel was part of the U.S. fact-finding mission to the Philippines, largely responsible for the forced ouster of dictator Ferdinand Marcos.

+Heftel voted for the Economic Recovery Tax Act of 1981.
+The Act aimed to stimulate economic growth by significantly reducing income tax rates.
+It passed the House of Representatives in a 323–107 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan on August 13, 1981.
+However, Heftel voted against the Omnibus Budget Reconciliation Act of 1981.
+The Act decreased federal spending and increased military funding.
+Despite his vote against it, the bill passed the House of Representatives in a 232–193 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan the same day.

 Heftel resigned on July 19, 1986, to run for governor, but lost the Democratic primary to John Waihee.
 Heftel blamed the loss on a smear campaign against him.
 Democrats have long asserted that the smear came from Republicans looking to run against Democrat John Waihee as an easier path to governor.
 Many in Hawaii political circles, however, believe the smear was orchestrated by a more powerful political machine that was afraid of Heftel's no-nonsense, honest approach.